osompress/genesis-author-pro/readme.txt

 == Changelog ==

+= 1.0 =
+* Adds filters for the various page slugs so they can be altered.
+* Adds support for Genesis Archive Settings.
+* Adds support for Genesis Simple Menus.
+* Fixes i18n issue.
+* Fixes post navigation appearing on archives.
+* Fixes pagination issue.
+* Various copy changes.

 = 0.9 =
 * Initial Public Release

 == Upgrade Notice ==

+= 1.0 =
+* Text strings and other changes were made for i18n.
+Please update your translation files.

 = 0.9 =
 * Initial Public Release